JuliaNLSolvers/NLsolve.jl/README.md

 ## Anderson acceleration

+This method is selected with `method = :anderson`.

-Also known as DIIS or Pulay mixing, this method is based on the acceleration of the fixed-point iteration `xn+1 = xn + β f(xn)`, where by default `β=1`.
+It is also known as DIIS or Pulay mixing, this method is based on the acceleration of the fixed-point iteration `xn+1 = xn + β f(xn)`, where by default `β=1`.
 It does not use Jacobian information or linesearch, but has a history whose size is controlled by the `m` parameter: `m=0`